cynwong/weather-dashboard-m/readme.md

-# Unit 06 Server-Side APIs Homework: Weather Dashboard
+# Weather Dashboard

-Developers are often tasked with retrieving data from another application's API and using it in the context of their own.
-Third-party APIs allow developers to access their data and functionality by making requests with specific parameters to a URL.
-In this homework assignment, your challenge is to build a weather dashboard using the OpenWeather API.
+This project is deployed [here](https://cynwong.github.io/Weather_Dashboard/).

+## Description

+Weather Dashboard is a weather application where the user can search for weather by city name e.g. "Clayton", "Melbourne".

+Weather Dashboard display current weather information and next five days forecasts.

-## Instructions
+## User Story

-Build a weather dashboard application with search functionality to find current weather conditions and the future weather outlook for multiple cities.
-Following the [common templates for user stories](https://en.wikipedia.org/wiki/User_story#Common_templates), we can frame this challenge as follows:

 ```
     As a traveler